 There comes a time in many a ship’s life, that a smaller boat arrives to push or pull the big ship through a canal or across the harbor.
 Sea vessels work together, each taking the other where it needs to go.
 Tweetspeak, which exists to help people become who they really are, can be a tugboat of sorts, helping ships in the harbor of our community.
 But Tweetspeak needs its own tugboats, too.

 There are a lot of ways that happens, as we play and learn and grow together.
-One way is very tangible, made possible by the good folks at Tugboat Yards, allowing our community to help provide the financial means to keep us traveling.
+One way is very tangible, made possible by the good folks at Patreon, allowing our community to help provide the financial means to keep us traveling.

 Still looking for a reason to support Tweetspeak?
 Here are our Top Ten Reasons to be a Tweetspeak Tugboat: